willdurand/willdurand.github.io/_posts/2014-02-14-please-do-not-patch-like-an-idiot.markdown

 XML patch framework utilizing XML Path language (XPath) selectors to update an existing XML document.

+As of late 2014 (that is, _after_ the publication of this article), a new [RFC](https://tools.ietf.org/html/rfc7396) introducing the JSON Merge Patch format and describing another way to send a set of changes has been proposed.
+It is very similar to the idea of sending only what needs to be updated, but it is explicit thanks to the `application/merge-patch+json` content type.

 To sum up, the `PATCH` method is not a replacement for the `POST` or `PUT` methods.
 It applies a delta (diff) rather than replacing the entire resource.
 The request entity to `PATCH` is of a **different content-type** than the